-As of February 25, 2015 and without considering the proposed 2,000,000 share increase, approximately 1,572,433 shares of the Class A Common Stock remain available for future awards under the 2012 Stock Incentive Plan.
+As of February 28, 2019 and without considering the proposed 2,000,000 share increase, approximately 991,419 shares of the Company's Class A Common Stock remained available for future awards under the 2012 Stock Incentive Plan.

-The 2012 Stock Incentive Plan also generally is intended to allow certain awards to meet the requirements for performance-based compensation under Section 162(m) of the Code.
-Section 162(m) of the Code generally limits the Company's annual federal income tax deduction for compensation paid to certain officers to \$1 million with respect to each such officer.
-However, compensation that qualifies as performance-based compensation under Section 162(m) of the Code is not subject to this deduction limit.
-Compensation qualifies as performance-based only if it satisfies certain requirements, including that the material terms of the plan and the performance criteria pursuant to which the awards will be paid are disclosed to and approved by the stockholders.
-Therefore, stockholder approval of the amendment and restatement of the 2012 Stock Incentive Plan, including the provisions regarding performance-based awards and the proposed 1,100,000 limit on the maximum number of shares of the Company's Class A Common Stock that may be subject to restricted stock, restricted stock units and other stock awards granted to any individual during a calendar year, also is being sought to give the Company the continued ability to grant awards that may be intended to qualify as performance-based compensation under Section 162(m) of the Code.
-However, the Company reserves the right to grant awards that may not be deductible under Section 162(m) of the Code, and nothing in this proposal precludes the Company from exercising such right.
-There is no guarantee that awards under the 2012 Stock Incentive Plan that are intended to qualify as tax deductible under Section 162(m) of the Code will ultimately be determined as such by the Internal Revenue Service.
+The 2012 Stock Incentive Plan also generally has been intended to allow certain awards to meet the requirements for performance-based compensation under Section 162(m) of the Code.
+Section 162(m) of the Code generally limits the Company's annual federal income tax deduction for compensation paid to certain officers to \$1.0 million with respect to each such officer.
+Prior to enactment of the Tax Act, an exception to this deduction limit applied for compensation that qualifies as performance-based compensation (the "Section 162(m) Exception").
+Compensation qualifies for the Section 162(m) Exception only if it satisfies certain requirements, including that the material terms of the plan and the performance criteria pursuant to which the awards will be paid are disclosed to and approved by the stockholders.
+The 2012 Stock Incentive Plan has been intended to permit awards that would meet the Section 162(m) Exception.
+As a result of the Tax Act, significant changes were made to Section 162(m) of the Code, including expanding the number of individuals covered by Section 162(m) and eliminating the Section 162(m) Exception, effective for taxable years beginning after December 31, 2017.
+However, the Section 162(m) Exception continues to be available under transition relief for certain grandfathered awards made pursuant to written binding contracts in effect on November 2, 2017 that have not subsequently been materially modified since that time.